mlesnoff/Jchemo.jl/docs/src/index.md

 The package was initially designed about **partial least squares regression and discrimination models** and variants, in particular locally weighted PLS models (**LWPLS**) (e.g. https://doi.org/10.1002/cem.3209).
-It has then been expanded to many other methods around dimension reduction, regression and discrimination.
+It has then been expanded to many other methods of dimension reduction, regression and discrimination.

 The package was named **Jchemo** since it is orientated to chemometrics, but most of the provided methods are **generic to other domains**.